Quick Start: Migrating from Search Guard 53 and before

 In order to perform the migration, you need the following:

-• You need to download the sgctl tool.
+sgctltool.
+Navigate to version matrix to download the latest version ofsgctltool.
 It does not require any special installation, just copy it to a suitable place and execute it.

 Migrating the configuration